thanksrest/LearnRust/README.md

 **learnRust** is an interactive learning platform designed to teach the Rust programming language through guided lessons and hands-on exercises.
 Whether you're a beginner or an experienced programmer, RustLearner provides a structured approach to mastering Rust's powerful features.

+> **Note from Cassidy:**
+Hey there!
+Just a quick heads-up – make sure to check out the **"Master"** branch for the actual source code.
+The other branches are for different features or experiments, but the **"Master"** branch is where the stable version of the project lives.
+If you’re looking to contribute or explore the core functionality, that’s the place to be.
+Thanks for checking out **learnRust**, and feel free to reach out if you have any questions or feedback!

 ## Features

 -  **Interactive CLI** – Learn Rust step by step with an engaging command-line interface.